quasariumm/BUas_Intake/README.md

 # Sorry, we're broke
 The intake game for BUas.
-Theme 'collect'
+The theme was 'collect'.

 ## Installation
 You can install the game from the releases or clone and build it yourself.
 When cloning, please use the following command to make sure that the SFML submodule will be installed as well: `git clone --recursive https://github.com/quasariumm/BUas_Intake.git`
-If you already cloned it and are not seeing the SFML repository, you can update the submodules with `git submodules update --init --recursive`
+If you have already cloned it and are not seeing the SFML repository, you can update the submodules with `git submodules update --init --recursive`

+### Visual Studio
+To build the game, follow these steps:
+- Open the folder with Visual Studio and make sure it recognises the CMake configuration.
+Also, make sure you have the required modules installed to build with CMake.
+- Select your preferred build configuration.
+- Select "SorryWereBroke.exe" as the target.
+- Build.

+### Terminal/Command prompt
 To build the game, do the following:
 - Install cmake (if you haven't already)
 - Make a `build` directory in the project directory (`cd` to the cloned folder and run `mkdir build` and `cd build`)